ripsawridge/site/contents/content/cdt-resources.md

 1. There are gaps.
 In New Mexico a 2 mile gap due to fire.
 In Colorado a similar sized gap at Silverton, and a 13 mile gap north of i-70 initially due to injury.
 In Wyoming a gap of nearly 20 miles near Dubois because of bear activity.
-In Montarna, a gap of ~10 miles due to closure of the CDT south of Helena.
-In the latter two large gaps, if I'm being honest, I could have tried to minimize them somewhat **but I didn't**.
-Oh, one more gap when Robert drove us to a trailhead outside of Big Sky, probably 4 miles.
+In Montarna, a gap of ~10 miles due to closure of the CDT south of Helena, and a gap of ~4 miles when Robert drove us to a trailhead outside of Big Sky, probably 4 miles.
+In total: **49 miles**.
 2. We did the **Big Sky Variant** also called the **Butte Super-cutoff** which saves 2 weeks of hiking along the Montana/Idaho border.
 It was sometimes interesting, including the only "technical mountaineering" of the trail, but